guenthertom/stata-crashcourse/_sources/README.md

 ## 🔍 What You'll Learn

-- ✅ Basic Stata syntax and command structure
+- Basic Stata syntax and command structure
-- ✅ Navigating Stata's documentation
+- Navigating Stata's documentation
-- ✅ Organizing a reproducable workflow
+- Organizing a reproducable workflow
-- ✅ Data import and manipulation
+- Data import and manipulation
-- ✅ Model estimation
+- Model estimation
-- ✅ Output presentation
+- Output presentation

-## 📁 Repository Structure
-- `README.md` – Overview and instructions
-- `LICENSE` – Custom copyright notice
-- `syllabus.md` – High-level overview of course topics
-- `exercises/` – `.do` files for key topics:
-  - `data-management.do`
-  - `model-estimation.do`
-- `slides-outline.md` – Text summary of the slide content (no screenshots)
-- `slides-links.md` - (Only shared privately upon request)
-- `video-links.md` – (Only shared privately upon request)

-## 🎥 Videos and Slides

-While the full video lectures and slide decks are not publicly included in this repository, they are available to:
-- Students interested in learning Stata independently
-- Recruiters and hiring managers (upon request)

-📬 If you are looking to access the full course materials, please [email me](mailto:guenthertom90@gmail.com) or request access via [this form](https://your-form-link.com).
-Access is typically granted within 2–5 business days.

-This course was originally developed as part of my teaching duties at [University Name] and is now maintained as an open learning resource under my own authorship.
+## How You'll Learn

+The course is divided into nine units.
+Each unit works with a combination of slides, videos and exercises.

+- 📄 Slides serve as the script.
+You should read them before watching the video.
+- ▶️ Videos are hosted on YouTube.
+- 🧪 Exercises contain empty space for coding.
+To get the full hand-on experience, I recommend to do the exercises in Stata though.

 ## ⚠️ Disclaimer